 Many platforms will configure cTDP to the maximum supported by the installed CPU.
-For example, an EPYC 9654 part has a default TDP of 360 W but has a cTDP maximum of 400 W. Most platforms also configure the PPL to the same value as the cTDP.
+Most platforms also configure the PPL to the same value as the cTDP.
 Please refer to AMD EPYC Processor cTDP Range Table to get maximum cTDP of your installed processor.